rmraya/OpenXLIFF/src/com/maxprograms/converters/json/README.md

 # JSON Filter Configuration Files

-Configuration files for JSON filter are defined in a JSON file that contains two arrays and one optional key:
+Configuration files for JSON filter are defined in a JSON file that contains two arrays and two optional key:

 - `traslatable`: array of JSON objects that define translatable keys
 - `ignorable`: array of strings listing ignorable keys
 - `parseEntities`: boolean value indicating whether HTML entitites should be converted to Unicode characters.
+Default: `false`
+- `trimTags`: send initial/trailing tags to skeleton when possible.
+Default: `true`
+- `exportHTML`: treat target as containg HTML on merge.
+Default: `true`

 Configuration files must be written using UTF-8 character set without a byte order mark (BOM).